iamnotbobby/dig-tool/docs/SETTINGS.md

 ### Auto-Shovel

-**Auto Shovel Enabled**
 Automatically re-equips your shovel when it breaks or gets unequipped.
 This was added to fix a game bug where your shovel is out but you can't move or dig.

 **Shovel Slot (0-9)**
-Which inventory slot your shovel is in (0-9, where 0 = slot 1, 1 = slot 2, etc.).
+Which inventory slot your shovel is in (0-9, where 0 = slot 10).
 Must match your actual shovel location.

 **Shovel Timeout (1-∞)**
-How long to wait before re-equipping after no dig activity.
+How long to wait in minutes before re-equipping after no dig activity.

 **Shovel Equip Mode**
 Choose "Single" (presses the shovel key once) or "Double" (presses the shovel key twice quickly).
 Double mode is usually more reliable as it's the most intended.

+### Auto-Rejoin

+Automatically rejoins Roblox servers when disconnected or kicked.
+Helps maintain continuous automation when connection issues occur.

+**Roblox Server Link**
+Roblox server link to rejoin (supports share links and direct game URLs).
+Required for auto-rejoin to work.

+**Rejoin Check Interval (10-∞)**
+How often to check for disconnection and attempt rejoining in seconds.

+**Auto Rejoin Restart Delay (5-∞)**
+Seconds to wait before restarting automation after successful rejoin.

+**Auto Rejoin Discord Notifications**
+Send Discord notifications for disconnections and rejoin attempts.
+Helps track when connection issues occur.

 ---